 On the basis of the information that the court accepts as true, the court will determine that the accused genuinely believed the complainant was consenting at the time of the offence (the subjective component), and that a reasonable person, in the same circumstances as the accused and with the same knowledge as the accused had at the time, would have been satisfied that the complainant was consenting to the sexual act.

-1.If the accused’s belief in consent arose from the self-induced intoxication, recklessness, or willful blindness, the defence of mistaken belief will not be available.
+1. If the accused’s belief in consent arose from self-induced intoxication, recklessness, or willful blindness, the defence of mistaken belief will not be available.

-2.Before raising the defence, the accused must first show that they took reasonable steps to ascertain whether or not the plaintiff is consenting.
+2. Before raising the defence, the accused must first show that they took reasonable steps to ascertain whether or not the plaintiff is consenting.
 This is a procedural hurdle the defendant’s criminal defence lawyer must get through before he or she can raise this defence.

 The defence of mistaken belief in consent often comes down to what criminal defence lawyers call a “battle of credibility.”

 Only the accused and the complainant can ever really know what happened during the sexual encounter.
 Thus, the legal question of whether or not the complainant consented invariably comes down to a question of who the court chooses to believe: the complainant or the defendant.
-Presenting a clear and consistent testimony of what happened is the defendant’s best bet for being believed in the court room.
+Presenting a clear and consistent testimony of what happened is the defendant’s best bet for being believed in the courtroom.